API Reference

 - Next.js:

-MCPhandler from the docs server helper - Custom routes: set
+MCPhandler - Custom routes: set

 See MCP Server for the route snippets and examples.